hopsoft/job_contracts/README.md

 end
 ```

-## Benefits

-- Move unrelated concerns out of the job
-- Simplify logic for better maintainability
-- Isolate platform mechanics such as
-  - Enforcing and tracking SLAs/SLOs/SLIs
-  - Telemetry and instrumentation
-  - Helping to inform worker formation/topology and system design

-## Worker Formations (Operational Topology)
+## Worker Formation/Topology

 Thoughtful Rails applications often use specialized worker formations.

 A simple formation might be to use two sets of workers.
-One set is dedicated to low-latency jobs with plenty of CPUs, processes, threads, etc...,
+One set dedicated to low-latency jobs with plenty of CPUs, processes, threads, etc...,
-while another set is dedicated to jobs with a higher tolerance for latency.
+with another set dedicated to jobs with a high tolerance for latency.

 <img width="593" alt="Untitled 2 2022-04-29 15-06-13" src="https://user-images.githubusercontent.com/32920/166069103-e316dcc7-e601-43d0-90df-ad0eda20409b.png">

-Perhaps we determine that low-latency jobs should not write to the database.
+Say we determine that low-latency jobs should __not__ write to the database.
 We can use a [`ReadOnlyContract`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/read_only_contract.rb)
 to enforce this decision.
-If the contract is breached, we will notify our apm/monitoring service and re-enqueue the work to a high-latency queue.
+If the contract is breached, we will notify our apm/monitoring service and re-enqueue the job to a high-latency queue.
-This behavior will raise awareness about the misconfiguration while ensuring the job is still performed.
+This will ensure that our low latency queue doesn't fill up with slow-running jobs and block work that can run faster.
+It also raises awareness about job misconfigurations while ensuring those slow jobs still get performed.

 Here's an example job implementation that accomplishes this.